 Narrative Breathwork

-A Guided Meditation to Transform the Stories We Tell Ourselves
+A Guided Meditation to Release Stress and Stories We Tell Ourselves

-Developed by David Nadelberg, creator of the personal storytelling stage show and podcast Mortified, it leverages the core principles of narrative to enhance traditional breathing techniques, which are designed to affect anxiety, health, and energy.
+Developed by David Nadelberg, creator of the personal storytelling stage show and podcast Mortified, the result is simple, safe, soothing and surprising.

 Want to know more?
 Read this article about Narrative Breathwork in Genius Recovery.